bizlipp/icetap/README.md

 ## 📜 License

 MIT License.
 Use it.
 Clone it.
 Improve it.
-Just don’t pretend you made it.
+Just don't pretend you made it.